 We promote the growth and success of research performed by faculty, postdoctoral fellows, and students.

-- Represent the Research Mission of the College of Pharmacy in strategic partnerships with colleagues across the University of Minnesota.
+- Represent the Research Mission of the College of Pharmacy in strategic partnerships with colleagues across the U of M.

 - Advance the Research Mission of the College of Pharmacy through national and international relationships and collaborations.